-Visualisation
+Academic articles on philanthropy through a practitioner lens

-Learnings
+Take aways & Learnings

-This study collected data from a total of 408 CFs (CFs in 200 from Switzerland, 11 from Liechtenstein, and 197 from Germany) through an online survey of foundation managers.

-The SDGs to which the CFs contributed most were SDG 4 (Quality Education, 46%), SDG 10 (Reduced Inequalities, 32%), SDG 3 (Good Health and Well-being, 27%), and SDG 1 (No Poverty, 24%), thus mainly excluding goals concerning environmental issues.

-A shift in perception from CFs role in SDG engagement from intermediary of corporate philanthropic funds to partnership broker was not observable for the majority of CFs in the sample surveyed.
-CFs do not fully grasp or are aware of their role as partnership brokers and their potential to leverage corporate resources.

-Half of the interviewed CFs did not even use the SDGs as a reference for their activities.
-Those CFs that used the SDGs as a framework only partially translated them into core foundation processes.

-CFs face the loss of an immense opportunity to align their own activities and to engage the business sector and civil society in a meaningful way for the development of goals toward systemic change.
+- This study collected data from a total of 408 CFs (CFs in 200 from Switzerland, 11 from Liechtenstein, and 197 from Germany) through an online survey of foundation managers. - The SDGs to which the CFs contributed most were SDG 4 (Quality Education, 46%), SDG 10 (Reduced Inequalities, 32%), SDG 3 (Good Health and Well-being, 27%), and SDG 1 (No Poverty, 24%), thus largely excluding goals concerning environmental issues. - A shift in perception from CFs role in SDG engagement from intermediary of corporate philanthropic funds to partnership broker was not observable for majority of CFs in the sample surveyed.
+CFs do not fully grasp or have an awareness of their role as partnership brokers and their potential to leverage corporate resources. - Half of the interviewed CFs did not even use the SDGs as a reference for their activities.
+Those CFs that used the SDGs as a framework were only partially translating them into core foundation processes. - CFs face the loss of an immense opportunity to align their own activities and to engage the business sector and civil society in a meaningful way for the development of goals toward systemic change.

-This ERNOP Research Note has been provided to you by Sevda Kilicalp from Philea Philanthropy Europe Association
+ERNOP Research Notes provide easy-to-read, practice-oriented summaries of academic articles on philanthropy and are written by practitioner experts.
+This ERNOP Research Note 2022/3 is published in December 2022 has been provided to you by Sevda Kilicalp from the Philanthropy Europe Association.
+More information can be found at www.ernop.eu.